Collecting, Interpreting, and Responding to Early Student Feedback

 Responding to Student Feedback

 Collecting student feedback provides you with important information about student learning in your course(s).
-Communicating with students about how you will be responding to that feedback demonstrates your concern for student learning, and brings students into the course as partners in creating a productive educational environment.
+Communicating with students about how you will be responding to that feedback demonstrates your concern and interest for student learning, and brings students into the course as partners in creating a productive educational environment.

 Sample Response Email Template